The Rigor of Angels

 Through fiction, science, and philosophy, the work of these three thinkers coalesced around the powerful, haunting fact that there is an irreconcilable difference between reality “out there” and reality as we experience it.
 Out of this profound truth comes a multitude of galvanizing ideas: the notion of selfhood, free will, and purpose in human life; the roots of morality, aesthetics, and reason; and the origins and nature of the cosmos itself.

-As each of these thinkers shows, every one of us has a fundamentally incomplete picture of the world.
-But this is to be expected.
-Only as mortal, finite beings are we able to experience the world in all its richness and breathtaking majesty.
-We are stranded in a gulf of vast extremes, between the astronomical and the quantum, an abyss of freedom and absolute determinism, and it is in that center where we must make our home.
+As each of these thinkers shows, every one of us has an incomplete picture of the world.
+But it's only as mortal, finite beings are we able to experience the world in its richness and breathtaking majesty.
 A soaring and lucid reflection on the lives and work of Borges, Heisenberg, and Kant, The Rigor of Angels movingly demonstrates that the mysteries of our place in the world may always loom over us—not as a threat, but as a reminder of our humble humanity.

 Resumo da Crítica